magine you have planned a holiday in a foreign country.

 It stands for:

-Basically, you want to find something to use to either compliment the prospect, mention something that you have in common or ask them a question.
+Basically, you want to find something to use to either complement the prospect, mention something that you have in common, or ask them a question.

 We follow up every 3 days until we get a reply.
 If the prospect doesn’t reply, we will add them to a cold email campaign.